 This project helps CMS’s Center for Clinical Standards and Quality develop, test, implement, and maintain electronic clinical quality measures (eCQMs) in CMS’s quality reporting and payment programs. eCQMs are quality measures that draw on information from electronic health records.

-- Evaluation of quality measures
+- Electronic clinical quality measures

 Electronic Clinical Quality Measures Development and Maintenance for Eligible Clinicians (EC eCQM)

 Developing Electronic Clinical Quality Measures (eCQMs) to Track Quality of Health Care

 Mathematica developed, electronically specifying, and maintaining electronic clinical quality measures (eCQMs) that was used for reporting by eligible professionals using certified electronic health records (EHRs) for the Centers for Medicare & Medicaid Services (CMS) programs.